secondguard/secondguard-python/README.md

 ## Use

-Encrypt some data using test API key:
+Encrypt some data using the testing API token and RSA pubkey (no account needed):
 ```python
 from secondguard import sg_hybrid_encrypt, sg_hybrid_decrypt